jazzband/wagtailmenus/docs/source/contributing/packaging_releases.rst

 Packaging and pushing to PyPi
 =============================

-When satisfied with the PR for prepping the files:
+When satisfied with the PR for preparing the files:

 1. From https://github.com/rkhleics/wagtailmenus/pulls, merge the PR into the ``master`` branch using the "merge commit" option.